Sacrifices

 “Judge not, that you be not judged.
 For with what judgment you judge, you will be judged; and with the measure you use, it will be measured back to you.
 And why do you look at the speck in your brother’s eye, but do not consider the plank in your own eye?
 Or how can you say to your brother, ‘Let me remove the speck from your eye’; and look, a plank is in your own eye?
 Hypocrite!
 First remove the plank from your own eye, and then you will see clearly to remove the speck from your brother’s eye.”
 (Matthew 7:1-5).

 There are many things that can be said about these verses, but I want to point out one area that we sometimes overlook.
-These verses, in a roundabout way, speak to the reality of God’s grace sinners receive when they come to Christ.
-We are not to stand in judgment of others lest we forget that we too are sinners who are guilty of sin.
-To not judge others does not mean we suspend our powers of spiritual discernment or ignore sin, but it does mean we recognize we are no better than others.
-Only a hypocrite can pass judgment on another without Continue reading
+These verses, in a roundabout way, speak to the reality of God’s grace that sinners receive when they come to Christ.
+We are not to stand in judgment of others lest we forget that we, too, are sinners who are guilty of sin.
+Not judging others does not mean we suspend our spiritual discernment or ignore sin, but it does mean we recognize that we are no better than others.
+Only a hypocrite can pass judgment on another without